 I have to travel again.
 Tickets, tickets.

+I have renewed my work in freelance journalism.
+Already, my emails move to and fro with an industrious aptitude in my discussions with a popular author.
+I arrange an interview and now we talk studiously about the questions at large and the theme from which his answers will revolve.
 Later, I lose myself in the Foyles bookshop on Charing Cross Road.
 Each department hides a cluttered maze of topics.
 In trying to locate Customer Service down the basement, I get lost somewhere between the twists and turns of Cookery and Popular Nursing.
 Finally, spying the blessed arrow for Exit, I recover my sanity only in Medicine.

 The reason I am at Foyles is to reserve my seat for an event this evening called Modern Poets in Translation.
 Wanting to begin a serious study for my own craft, I view the approaching dialogue with excitement.